MVladislav/vm-docker-collection/composer/siem/wazuh/README.md

 ## basic

-> defined to work with treafik
+> defined to work with traefik

 ### create your `secrets`: